Dietrich-L/CPM-65-for-Apple-II/README.md

 Other related systems
 ---------------------
-When I started the development of cpm-65, I was blissfully unaware of any other aproaches.
-However there are some, most notably:
+When I started the development of cpm-65, I was blissfully unaware of any other aproaches. <br>However there are some, most notably:
 - DOS/65 by Richard Leary.
 There is a limited compatibility
 - OUP/M  by Jiang - Xiong Shao.
 Published 1983, no further development
 - CPM65 by David Given, published 2022